 The fact that the Orangery has more solid walls also means that you can have one built as a completely stand-alone Room Outside in your garden.
-This is great if you like the feeling of leaving home and entering your productive workspace each day.
+Another option for a standalone home office structure would be an oak building.
+Both of these options are great if you like the feeling of leaving home and entering your productive workspace each day.
 A Garden Room can create a small sanctuary for productivity, surrounded by nature and offers you some separation of work from home, with a tiny commute over the decking and past the rose bushes, hopefully with no traffic jams in sight!

 Your home office project